 - Contact CIIS to obtain Assumption of Risk, Liability, and Medical Disclosure templates, for students and parents to complete and sign.

 - Plan the trip, publicizing, recruiting, selecting, budgeting, booking of air travel, host country accommodations, guides, etc.

-- Contact the Director of the Health Center to discuss any health risks that may be involved with the proposed travel sites (typically 3 months in advance).
-Submit the names of students and where they are traveling to arrange for individual consultation and possible inoculations.
+- Identify any health risks that may be involved with the proposed travel sites.
+In areas where immunizations are required for entry or are recommended by the CDC, consult with the Director of the Health Center to arrange for group or individual consultation.
 Note that some destinations may require vaccinations administered months in advance of departure.